Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: System Model

 \section{System Model}

 In this section, we will first specify the system model of the RIS-assisted \ac{MISO} system.
-Then, we will introduce traditional approaches for the corresponding beamforming design and channel estimation in Subsection~\ref{Beamforming design} and \ref{Channel Estimation}, respectively.
+Then, we will clarify the power allocation between CSI acquisition and data transmission in~\ref{Sec2-Subsec1}.
+Finally, traditional approaches for the corresponding beamforming design and channel estimation will be introduced in Subsection~\ref{Beamforming design} and~\ref{Channel Estimation}, respectively.